kvrasuli/instagram_autoposter/README.md

 # Space Instagram

-This is the app automatically posting photos from the last SpaceX launch and also from Hubble website by specified category.
+This is the app automatically posting photos to your instagram account from the last SpaceX launch and also from Hubble website by specified category.

 ### How to install